Everything You Want to Know About Bitcoin

 In many ways, bitcoins are subject to the same tax laws as regular currencies.
 Business transactions in bitcoin are not exempt from regulations or rules regarding reporting and sales tax.

-If you’re dealing a lot with bitcoin, check with your accountant.
+If you’re dealing a lot in bitcoin, check with your accountant.
 But the general rule is to keep accurate and thorough records because your Bitcoin income will need to be reported as part of your gross income.
 It must also be recorded in U.S. dollars at the exchange rate it was valued for at the time of the transaction.